HenryNewcomer/vim-theme-papaya/README.md

 I haven't tested this theme using every language that Vim supports, but most of the more popular ones should look good.
-If you notice any oddities or have any questions, feel free to e-mail me at a.cliche.email@gmail.com
+If you notice any oddities or have any questions or suggestions, feel free to e-mail me at a.cliche.email@gmail.com

+Otherwise, you're more than welcome to make a topic in the Issues tab if you prefer.

 *This project is licensed under the MIT License.
 Feel free to use and distribute it.*